Rozapz/Ottawa-Rental-Market-/README.md

 a.
-How this change differs between Ontario and Quebec In our data analysis, a notable challenge arises with city names, specifically Ottawa-Gatineau area, which are labeled in three distinct ways: under Ontario, Quebec, and an unspecified category (Ontario/Quebec), leading to uncertainty about their precise geographic allocation for last set.
+How this change differs between Ontario and Quebec In our data analysis, a notable challenge arises with city names, specifically the Ottawa-Gatineau area, which are labeled in three distinct ways: under Ontario, Quebec, and an unspecified category (Ontario/Quebec), leading to uncertainty about their precise geographic allocation for the last set.
 Looking at the graphs, prices within the unspecified category closely align with Ottawa prices, consistently lower, suggesting a possible association with Ottawa's suburbs.
-It was decided to keep this data in a separate category to avoid any affect on the Ottawa  area data.
+It was decided to keep this data in a separate category to avoid any effect on the Ottawa  area data.
 As can be seen, one-third of our data is categorized in the unspecified category.